adcirc-io/adcirc-render/API.md

 <a name="geometry-bind-buffer" href="#geometry-bind-buffer">#</a> *geometry*.**bind_buffer**(*attribute*)

+Binds the requested *attribute*, if it is available, and returns the bound buffer.
+Returns undefined if the *attribute* is not available.

+The returned buffer is an object containing the following:

+* buffer
+* size
+* type
+* normalized
+* stride
+* offset

+See [vertexAttribPointer](https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext/vertexAttribPointer) documentation for description of each field.
+The buffer field is the WebGL array buffer.

+<a name="geometry-bounding-box" href="#geometry-bounding-box">#</a> *geometry*.**bounding_box**()

+Returns the bounding box of the mesh that the geometry is responsible for rendering.

+<a name="geometry-draw-arrays" href="#geometry-draw-arrays">#</a> *geometry*.**draw_arrays**()

+Performs rendering of the entire mesh.
+Simply calls [drawArrays](https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext/drawArrays) with the appropriate parameters.

+_**Note to self: this is where I should implement rendering of portions of meshes.
+WebGL drawArrays accepts a start index and count, so this function could take a list of [start, count, start, count, ...] to allow for drawing subsets**_

 ## Shaders

 Shaders are used by adcirc-render to describe how a <a href="#adcirc-geometry">geometry</a> should be rendered.